How to Disable Exchange Cache Mode in Outlook? Get to Know

 Disabled by the Exchange Server Administrator : An Exchange administrator has the rights to disable this feature.
 One needs to contact to the Exchange Administrator for associated information.

 Absence of Exchange account in Outlook Profile : This feature requires an Exchange account associated with Outlook profile.
-This feature can not be used by POP3 and IMAP accounts.
+POP3 and IMAP accounts cannot use this feature.

-Full Installation of Microsoft Terminal Services : Computers do not have Cached Exchange Mode where Microsoft Terminal Services is installed.
+Full Installation of Microsoft Terminal Services : Computers with Microsoft Terminal Services installed do not have Cached Exchange Mode.

 Wrapping it Up

 Exchange Cache Mode is an essential feature for users who work frequently offline or without connectivity.
 For users that have portable systems and move in and out of connectivity or users who face latency issues with the Exchange Server, this feature is essential.
-At times, this feature is not required for systems using large mailboxes on computers that have low hard disk space for cache memory.
-Also on heavily regulated or secure environments where local copies need not be saved or systems that use Remote Desktop Services (RDS) (Terminal Services) environments, this option can be disabled.
-For such systems, ways on how to disable Exchange Cache Mode in Outlook has been discussed in this post.
+At times, systems using large mailboxes on computers with low hard disk space for cache memory do not require this feature.
+Also, heavily regulated or secure environments that do not need to save local copies or systems using Remote Desktop Services (RDS) (Terminal Services) do not require this feature.
+You can disable this option.
+Therefore, this post discusses ways to disable Exchange Cache Mode in Outlook for such systems.